-Looking ahead at the next two years, and based on the information available to us in accordance with the risk management system that is in place, there are no apparent risks that could jeopardize the continuing existence of other TÜV SÜD entities.
+Looking ahead at the next two years, and based on the information available to us in accordance with the risk management system that is in place, there are no apparent risks that could permanently and significantly impact TÜV SÜD's net assets, financial position and results of operations.
 All organizational preconditions necessary to recognize developing risks at an early stage have been met.
-TÜV SÜD will carry out no further dam inspections in Brazil.